transform-js/transform.js/README.md

 ```
 In this example, our variadic function is m_chain.
 This one will act as a unary mutation with a carry on the partial results of arguments (m_retype_number_to_string, m_retype_string_to_number, m_any).

-#### And a working interface would be:
+#### And working interface for our example would be:

 ```
-import Formatter from "../../core/formatter.js";
+import Formatter from "../../core/formatter.js";                               // Importing the library formatter
-imports
+// other imports (e.g. your CONFIGuation, errors, base class, etc)

-export default class Iprtg extends Imother {
-  constructor(src, id, kind, lang) {
+export default class Iprtg extends Imother {                                   // Imother base interface class constructor(src, id, kind, lang) {
     super();
     this.src = src; this.id = id; this.kind = kind; this.lang = lang;